yungyuc/ynote/nsd/10cpppy/cpppy.rst

 write the adapting code in the pybind11 layer and do not pollute the low-level implementation.

-One example is Python iterator protocol.
-The adapting code is:
+One example is :ref:`the Python iterator protocol <python:typeiter>`.
+To adapt the C++ iterator to Python, an adapting class is created in the Python wrapping layer, along with other code that calls pybind11 API, and above the low-level C++ library in "turgon".

 .. code-block:: cpp
   :linenos:
+  :emphasize-lines: 29-30, 40-41

+  // The whole class is defined along with other code that calls pybind11 API
+  // and includes Python.h.
   template< typename ST >
   class SolverElementIterator
   {